Racot86/DevOps-final-project/README.md

 - Cloud costs: always destroy unused resources after validation.
 - State backend: if you removed S3/DynamoDB with terraform destroy, remember to recreate or reconfigure backend before next runs.

+Security and secrets hygiene:
+- Never commit real secrets.
+The repository .gitignore excludes *.tfvars and .env files
+- Use terraform.tfvars (local) or TF_VAR_* environment variables for sensitive values

 Destroy infrastructure when done: